This guide covers troubleshooting for the Bark DNS web filter. If you're troubleshooting the Chrome or Edge extensions instead, refer to this guide.

 Advanced Troubleshooting: Transparent DNS Proxy

-Who is typically proxied?
+Who is typically affected?

-First, make sure your Bark DNS filter policies are set up correctly and your network points to Bark IPs.
-Then, visit DNS Leak Test or Whoismydns in your browser.
+First, make sure your Bark DNS filter policies are configured correctly and your network points to Bark's IP addresses.
+Then visit DNS Leak Test or WhoIsMyDNS in your browser.